Schedule adjustment period

 Late add petition

 It is against University guidelines to attend a class for which you are not registered.
-In rare and extenuating circumstances, however, an exception to add a class after the published deadline can be considered by submitting a late add petition to the Office of Undergraduate Education.
+In rare and extenuating circumstances, however, an exception to add a class after the published deadline can be considered by submitting a late add petition to the Academic Success Center.